Local. Independent. Physician-Owned Since 1949.

 The Basics of Acne Treatment

-• Triferotene (Aklief) is also a strong retinoid approved for the back, chest, and face.
-It is usually tolerated well and can be less irritating than the Tazorac.
+• Trifarotene (Aklief) is a newer retinoid approved for use on the face, chest, and back.
+It is generally well tolerated and may be less irritating than Tazorac.

 Moderate to Severe Acne